fluxninja/aperture/docs/content/reference/policies/spec.md

 :::note

-Each Agent instantiates an independent copy of the scheduler, but output signals for accepted and incoming concurrency are aggregated across all agents.
+Each Agent instantiates an independent copy of the scheduler, but output signals for accepted and incoming token rate are aggregated across all agents.

 :::